CFL's Roughriders deny working out Manziel

 A Canadian Football League team has denied a report that it worked out former Cleveland Browns quarterback Johnny Manziel, who is attempting a comeback after sitting out the 2016 NFL season.

-Denise Michaels, Manziel's spokesperson, said Manziel has not worked out for any CFL team.
+Denise Michaels, Manziel's spokesperson, said Manziel has not worked out for a CFL team.

-The Roughriders would be in violation of CFL tampering rules if the workout did occur.
-Manziel's CFL rights are owned by the Hamilton Tiger-Cats, and Jones told TSN that he is "considering legal action."
+The Roughriders would be in violation of CFL tampering rules if the workout did occur, because Manziel's CFL rights are owned by the Hamilton Tiger-Cats.
+Jones told TSN that he is "considering legal action."

 The Canadian blog 3DownNation reported Thursday morning that Manziel worked out for Saskatchewan officials in Florida prior to the Senior Bowl.
 Practices for the Senior Bowl began Jan.
 24 in Mobile, Alabama, and the event concluded with a game on Jan.
 27.

+Manziel, a first-round pick in 2014, spent 10 weeks in rehab after his rookie season.
+He was suspended for the first four games of the 2016 season for violating the NFL's substance abuse policy.

-Manziel made a rare public appearance last week for an autograph session in Katy, Texas.
-He did not take questions there from reporters.
+He made a rare public appearance last week for an autograph session in Katy, Texas.
+He did not take questions from reporters.

 The CFL season begins in June.